Working with Layers

 The object width and height is also mostly stored in pixels.
 For isometric maps, all shape objects (rectangle, point, ellipse, polygon and polyline) are projected into the same coordinate space described above.
 This is based on the assumption that these objects are generally used to mark areas on the map.

 Image layers provide a way to quickly include a single image as foreground or background of your map.
-They are currently not so useful, because if you instead add the image as a Tileset and place it as a Tile Object, you gain the ability to freely scale and rotate the image.
+They currently have limited functionality and you may consider adding the image as a Tileset instead and place it as a Tile Object.
+This way, you gain the ability to freely scale and rotate the image.

 Group layers work like folders and can be used for organizing the layers into a hierarchy.
 This is mainly useful when your map contains a large amount of layers.